 (c) The proposed classification with any subsidiary risk requirements.

-SECTION 31 CLASSIFICATION PROCEDURES, TEST METHODS AND CRITERIA RELATING TO FLAMMABLE AEROSOLS OF CLASS 2
+CHAPTER 31 CLASSIFICATION PROCEDURES, TEST METHODS AND CRITERIA RELATING TO FLAMMABILITY OF AEROSOLS

 31.1 Purpose

-31.1.1 This section presents the United Nations scheme for the classification of flammable aerosols.
-The text should be used in conjunction with the classification principles given in Chapters 2.2 and 3.3 (special provision 63) of the Model Regulations, the flow charts given here in figures 31.1, 31.2 and 31.3 and the tests prescriptions given in sub-sections 31.4, 31.5 and 31.6 of this Manual.
+31.1.1 This chapter presents the United Nations scheme for the classification of aerosols as either flammable (Division 2.1 / Category 1 or 2) or non-flammable (Division 2.2 / Category 3).
+The text should be used in conjunction with the classification principles given in Chapters 2.2 and 3.3 (special provision 63) of the Model Regulations, Chapter 2.3 of the GHS, the flow charts given here in figures 31.1, 31.2 and 31.3 and the tests prescriptions given in sections 31.4, 31.5 and 31.6 of this Manual.

-31.1.2 The test procedures outlined here adequately assess the relative hazard of flammable aerosols so that an appropriate classification can be made.
+31.1.2 The test procedures outlined here adequately assess the flammability hazards of aerosols so that an appropriate classification can be made.

 31.1.3 For the purposes of this section the following definitions apply:

-Aerosols or aerosol dispensers are non-refillable receptacles meeting the requirements of section 6.2.4 of the Model Regulations, made of metal glass or plastics and containing a gas, compressed, liquefied or dissolved under pressure, with or without a liquid, paste or powder, and fitted with a release device allowing the contents to be ejected as solid or liquid particles in suspension in a gas, as a foam, paste or powder or in a liquid state or in a gaseous state;
+Aerosols or aerosol dispensers are non-refillable receptaclesmade of metal glass or plastics and containing a gas, compressed, liquefied or dissolved under pressure, with or without a liquid, paste or powder, and fitted with a release device allowing the contents to be ejected as solid or liquid particles in suspension in a gas, as a foam, paste or powder or in a liquid state or in a gaseous state (for transport purposes the receptacles need to meet the requirements of section 6.2.4 of the Model Regulations);

 Flammable components are flammable liquids, flammable solids or flammable gases and gas mixtures.
 This designation does not cover pyrophoric, self-heating or water-reactive substances.

-NOTE 1: A flammable liquid means a liquid having a flash point of not more than 93 °C. Test methods for determining the flash point are given in sub-section 32.4 of this Manual;
+NOTE 1: A flammable liquid means a liquid having a flash point of not more than 93 °C. Test methods for determining the flash point are given in section 32.4 of this Manual;

-NOTE 2: For the definition of flammable solids, see paragraph 2.4.2.2 of the Model Regulations.
-Classification procedures, test methods and criteria relating to flammable solids of Division 4.1 are given in sub-section 33.2 of this Manual;
+NOTE 2: For the definition of flammable solids, see paragraph 2.4.2.2 of the Model Regulations and section 2.7.1 of the GHS.
+Classification procedures, test methods and criteria relating to flammable solids are given in section 33.2 of this Manual;

 NOTE 3: A flammable gas is a gas having a flammable range with air at 20 °C and a standard pressure of 101.3 kPa.